 Canada is an ideal country for higher studies among international students.
 The country is known for many research-intensive universities and a high-quality education system.
 Education from Canada is valued and respected worldwide.
-If you are planning to study PhD in Canada as an international students, it might be your wisest decision.
+If you are planning to study PhD programs in Canada for international students, it might be your wisest decision.

 Many researchers along with international students choose to Study in Canada.
 The country is full of opportunities, great amenities, and a lot more to offer.
 Let’s have a look into the things you need to be aware of before starting your process.